-The ingredients we used for this recipe are paper from our selection of papers along with some decorative Washi tape, clear double sided tape, two colors from are range of Zig Art and Graphic Twin pens which are also water soluble, a self-adhesive lace border from Heyda and a pack of our die cut paper circles.
+The ingredients we used for this recipe are paper from our selection of papers along with some decorative Washi tape, clear double sided tape, two colors from our range of Zig Art and Graphic Twin pens which are also water soluble, a self-adhesive lace border from Heyda and a pack of our die cut paper circles.

 Did you happen to have an encounter with someone that changed your life this summer?
 Perhaps within that moment the air stood still and everything in which you believe got turned upside down and inside out.
 Continuing with our series on fun ways to decorate our sketch book albums we thought of the one the lovers, or for those who just love cats!